quicwg/base-drafts/draft-ietf-quic-transport.md

 SHOULD immediately retire all the connection IDs.

 The sender of the NEW_CONNECTION_ID frame MAY remove the connection IDs after 3 PTO, even if the peer has not retired them yet.
-The 3 PTO timer starts on acknowledgement of the packet containing the NEW_CONNECTION_ID frame.
+The 3-PTO timer starts on acknowledgement of the packet containing the NEW_CONNECTION_ID frame.
 Continued use of the retired connection IDs after this point will likely result in a stateless reset being sent.